gren-lang/react-elm-gren-performance-comparison/readme.md

 # Comparing performance of Elm, React, Ember, and Angular

+TODO: Update tests to make it unecessary to remove `requestAnimationFrame` optimization from Elm and Gren
+TODO: Re-write readme

 Elm and React implementation taken from [lustre-labs/performance-comparison](https://github.com/lustre-labs/performance-comparison)

 This is a benchmark that tries to compare the performance of Elm, React, Ember, and Angular in a fair way.
 [I highly recommend reading the full analysis][blog], but the very short summary is that Elm is the fastest.